sudomesh/babeld-lab/README.md

 # step 4: monitor babel toggle bridge
 To monitor the babel chatter, start wireshark and select br-babel interface: you should see babel hello and babel ihu (I hear you) messages going back and forth.

-When disabling the bridge (similar to unplugging nodes from a network switch), using something like ```sudo sh babeld-lab.sh down_bridge```, the routing tables of n0 and n1 network namespaces should clear out, and traffic should stop.
+When disabling the bridge (similar to unplugging nodes from a network switch), using something like ```sudo ./babeld-lab.sh down_bridge```, the routing tables of n0 and n1 network namespaces should clear out, and traffic should stop.

-Enabling using ```sudo sh babeld-lab.sh up_bridge``` should restart the network.
+Enabling using ```sudo ./babeld-lab.sh up_bridge``` should restart the network.

 # step 5: stop and delete the network
 After doing the experiments, stop babeld ```sudo ./babeld-lab.sh stop```, stop the interfaces/bridge and delete the virtual network interfaces ```sudo sh babeld-lab.sh down```, delete the network interfaces/bridge ```sudo ./babeld-lab delete```